KearneyDevs/Kearney-Devs-v1/README.md

 # Kearney Devs version 1

-A codebase of my personal site.
+A codebase for my personal site.